sheng1993/frcnn-from-scratch-with-keras/README.md

-# FRCNN from scratch
-I wrote this fork to know FRCNN better, forking from frcnn-keras.
+# What is this repo?
+- Simple faster-RCNN codes!

-Thought that RPN should be trained separately, so added that feature.
+- RPN (region proposal layer) can be trained separately!

+- Active support! :)

+- MobileNet support!

+- VGG support!

 ## Compared to the forked keras-frcnn..
 1. mobilenetv1 and mobilenetv2(TBD) support added (partially).
 Can also try Mobilenetv1_05,Mobilenetv1_25 for smaller nets.
 2. VGG19 support added.
 3. RPN can be trained seperately.

 # Running scripts..